 The Snow Queen will be presented at the Lexington Opera House (corner of Short St. & Broadway):

 Saturday, 12/3 – 2:00 & 7:00 p.m.

 Tickets are available through at the Lexington Children's Theatre website - click here!

-For the second year, all performances will be FREE and open to the public!
+For the second year, all performances will be FREE to the public!
 If you're moved by the piece, donations will be gratefully accepted, but there is no charge for admission.
 We can't wait to see you there!
 Want to find out what the buzz is about?
 The original cast album is available at Amazon.com, as well as here on our own website!
 Interested in hosting a performance at your church?
 Contact us and let's make it happen!